 - NICE recommend dapagliflozin for CKD as an add-on to ACEi/ARB (or if ACEi/ARB not tolerated) and if eGFR 25 – 75 ml/min and uACR > 22.6 mg/mmol

 - the UKKA recommend SGLT2i in patients with CKD and uACR > 25 mg/mmol, excluding individuals with ADPKD or on immunosuppressive medication.

 - consider RASi if uACR > 30 mg/mmol (uPCR > 50) and hypertension

 - consider RASi if uACR > 70 mg/mmol (uPCR > 100) regardless of blood pressure

-- consider SGLT2i if uACR > 30 mg/mmol (uPCR > 50) once already established on maximum-dose RASi (or if RASi contraindicated) – although note this is currently not a licensed indication (see below)
+- consider SGLT2i if uACR > 25 mg/mmol (uPCR > 50) in patients who are already established on maximum-dose RASi (or if RASi contraindicated)

 For patients with T2DM not on insulin: